 Somerset brie, Exmoor blue cheese, cheddar FROM Cheddar… they’re all made in this part of the world.
 It’s the land of farms; the west of England churns out cheese by the ton and sells it at delicious farmer’s markets all over the country.
 You’ll know that everything you buy there is deliciously fresh and local!

 If you’re around on late May bank holiday Monday, head up to Cooper’s Hill in Gloucestershire to watch some cheese rolling.
-This tradition has been around since the 1800s and brings thousands of spectators every year!
+This tradition is one of the world’s most obscure sports and has been around since the 1800s and brings thousands of spectators every year!